 Apache Beam Documentation

-This section provides in-depth conceptual information and reference material for the Beam Model, SDKs, and Runners:
+This page provides links to conceptual information and reference material for the Beam programming model, SDKs, and runners.

 Learn about the Beam Programming Model and the concepts common to all Beam SDKs and Runners.

-- Read the Programming Guide, which introduces all the key Beam concepts.
+- Read the Programming Guide, which has more detailed information about the Beam concepts and provides code snippets.

 - Learn about Beam’s execution model to better understand how pipelines execute.